 Free guide

-A four-week plan that takes you from a blank page to interview-ready: build a STAR story bank, cover all 16 Leadership Principles, and rehearse out loud until follow-ups stop scaring you.
+A four-week preparation and coaching plan that takes you from a blank page to interview-ready: build a STAR story bank, cover all 16 Leadership Principles, and get AI-driven mock interview training until follow-ups stop scaring you.

 What actually moves the needle